Turin, or Torino airport, Caselle Aeroporto Internazionale di Torino, is 16 km (10 miles) north of the city center.

 Bus Service:: Bus service between downtown and the Turin airport has several stops en route to the Porta Nuova main railway station including Porta Susa railway station.
 The bus leaves and arrives at Porta Nuova at the corner of Corso Vittorio Emanuele II and Via Sacchi.

-The bus leaves Porta Nuova Station every 30 minutes during peak hours or 45 minutes at other times, from 5:15 to 23:30.
+The bus leaves Porta Nuova Station every 30 minutes during peak hours or 45 minutes at other times, from about 5:15 AM to 11:30 PM.
 Buy your ticket from a bar near the bus terminal.

 Taxi: The taxi rank is located on the left at the exit of the Arrivals level.

 Car Rental: Car rental offices are located in the arrivals level near the exit.
-We recommend booking your rental car in advance through Auto Europe.
-Note: If you're staying in Turin's city center, car rental is not recommended since there is good public transportation and driving and parking are restricted and often difficult in the center.
+We have found the most competitive pricing and comprehensive options by booking in advance (before leaving your country of origin) with Auto Europe.
+Note: If you're staying in Turin's city center, a rental car is not recommended since there is good public transportation and driving and parking are restricted and often difficult in the center.